Messages for Different Demographics

 • Young adults may be less concerned about their own health but more motivated to prevent transmitting the infection to older family members.

 • There is no evidence suggesting that fertility problems are a side effect of any of the COVID-19 vaccines.1 People who are trying to become pregnant now or who plan to try in the future may receive the COVID-19 vaccine.
-(See ACOG’s practice advisory2 and CDC recommendations on vaccination of pregnant people.3

 1. Aharon D, Lederman M, Ghofranian A, et al. In vitro fertilization and early pregnancy outcomes after coronavirus disease 2019 (COVID-19) vaccination.
 Obstetrics & Gynecology.
 January 25, 2022. doi: 10.1097/AOG.0000000000004713.